spar65/LoanOfficerAI-MCP-POC/README-15a-AI-CHATBOT-INTEGRATION-EXPLAINED.md

    - Authentication and error handling
    - Complete request/response flow
 3. **Then** → [Document 15c: MCP Database Connection](./README-15c-MCP-DATABASE-CONNECTION-EXPLAINED.md)
-   - SQL database architecture
+   - Complete SQL database architecture
+   - When it happens
-   - Connection security and pooling
+   - Connection pooling
-   - Automatic fallback systems
+   - Error handling

 Remember: MCP is your **security guard** - it makes sure the AI only accesses what it should, how it should, when it should! 🛡️